w3c/wai-curricula/content/designer/forms-design.md

 * define error messages in the page title or before the form that:
   * identify the fields in error
   * describe the cause of the error
-  * provide suggestions to correct the error where possible
+  * provide suggestions to correct the error when possible
 * define methods to reverse, check, and confirm critical submissions, including legal, financial, and sensitive data

 #### Teaching Ideas for Topic